 The Board expects to continue to review its capital needs and the use of additional bond financings in the future.
 See "CHICAGO PUBLIC SCHOOLS - Capital Improvement Program."
-In addition, the Board expects to issue additional short-term and long-term obligations, from time to time, to address its structural deficit in Fiscal Year 2018 and beyond, to address its liquidity needs, and to refinance and restructure debt service for budgetary relief or convert variable rate bonds to a fixed rate.
-See "DEBT STRUCTURE - Board's Variable Rate Bonds" and "- Tax Anticipation Notes," "FINANCIAL INFORMATION - Fiscal Year 2018 Plan to Address Structural Deficit," "CASH FLOW AND LIQUIDITY," "BONDHOLDERS' RISKS - Cash Flow and Liquidity and Future Borrowings."
+In addition, the Board expects to issue additional short-term and long-term obligations, from time to time, to address its liquidity needs and may refinance and restructure debt service for budgetary relief or convert variable rate bonds to a fixed rate.
+See "FINANCIAL INFORMATION - Fiscal Year 2018 Budget," "CASH FLOW AND LIQUIDITY," "BONDHOLDERS' RISKS - Cash Flow and Liquidity and Future Borrowings."

-THE BONDS
+THE 2017 BONDS